leadond/onboarding-saas/PAYMENT_IMPLEMENTATION.md

 # Payment Implementation Guide

-This document outlines the complete payment functionality implementation for the OnboardKit SaaS platform.
+This document outlines the complete payment functionality implementation for the Onboard Hero SaaS platform.

 ## Overview